PJayB/webgpu-package/README.md

 * The Windows Dawn build cannot be run on Linux build hosts
 * `i686` support for Windows is unimplemented

-# Known Issues

-* Mingw64 Dawn doesn't build due to problems with the upstream Dawn project
+Note: Dawn doesn't build in Mingw64 due to problems with the upstream Dawn project.